kleebaum/geoelectrics/README.md

 ## Domain Model
 The domain model shows the fundamental classes involved in electrical resistivity tomography.
-A 2D subsurface profile comprises GPS coordinates and raw data.
+A 2D subsurface profile comprises GPS coordinates (latitudinal, longitudinal, and height information) and raw data.
 The raw data is collected using a certain type of measurement (e.g., Dipole Dipole or Wenner).
 The raw data needs to be processed resulting in processed data.
 A profile set comprises 2D profiles.